 Living in Solidarity: from housing struggle to collective action

-This April, Food & Solidarity is running a practical workshop on housing organising - how to act when someone near you is in trouble, and how neighbours can back each other up instead of dealing with landlords and councils alone.
+This April, Food & Solidarity is running a free practical housing organising workshop in Newcastle: how to act when someone near you is in trouble, and how neighbours can back each other up instead of dealing with landlords and councils alone.

-The day before, we're also taking part in a booklet launch that came directly out of that work.
+The day before, we are also taking part in a booklet launch that came directly out of that work.

-Friday 10 April (6-8pm), NewBridge is hosting the launch of the Living in Solidarity booklet, produced with 151 Housing Cooperative and Food & Solidarity.
+Friday 10 April (6pm to 8pm), NewBridge Project is hosting the launch of the Living in Solidarity booklet, produced with 151 Housing Cooperative and Food & Solidarity.

-The booklet comes out of housing workshops Food & Solidarity ran in 2024 - sessions where people shared what was actually happening (rent hikes, damp, eviction threats) and worked through how to respond collectively when landlords and councils fail them.
+The booklet came out of housing workshops Food & Solidarity ran through 2024 and 2025: sessions where people shared what was actually happening (rent hikes, damp, eviction threats) and worked through how to respond collectively when landlords and councils fail them.

-This is when we're running The Good Neighbours Toolkit workshop, alongside a screening of Tenants in Revolt (1939).
+This is where we run The Good Neighbours Toolkit workshop, alongside a screening of Tenants in Revolt (1939).

 What is The Good Neighbours Toolkit?

-The Good Neighbours Toolkit is being used publicly for the first time.
-It's designed for when someone near you is in trouble - a neighbour, a friend, someone on your street - and you want to act together rather than leave one person carrying everything.
+The Good Neighbours Toolkit is designed for when someone near you is in trouble: a neighbour, a friend, someone on your street.
+You want to act together rather than leave one person carrying everything.

-When someone gets an eviction notice, or can't afford heating, or is being ignored by their landlord - what do you actually do?
+When someone gets an eviction notice, or cannot afford heating, or is being ignored by their landlord, what do you actually do?
 Not "be supportive" or refer them on.
-Act: who needs to know, what needs to happen, how do you share the load, and how do you turn individual crisis into collective response.
+Act: who needs to know, what needs to happen, how do you share the load, and how do you turn individual crisis into collective response?

 The workshop is practical and participatory.
-It's based on simulations Food & Solidarity has already run with members, and it focuses on the basics of housing casework and collective response.
-Not professionalised services or charity or "being nice" - but learning how people share responsibility, back each other up, and act in ways that shift power rather than just absorb harm.
+It is based on simulations Food & Solidarity has already run with members, and it focuses on housing casework and collective response.
+Not professionalised services or charity, but learning how people share responsibility, back each other up, and act in ways that shift power rather than just absorb harm.

 This is training, not a talk.

-As part of the workshop, we'll screen the short film Tenants in Revolt, made in 1939 about the Stepney Tenants' Defence League.
+As part of the workshop, we will screen the short film Tenants in Revolt, made in 1939 about the Stepney Tenants' Defence League.

-It's nearly 90 years old - and that's the point.
+It is nearly 90 years old, and that is the point.

 Why Food & Solidarity is doing this

 Food & Solidarity works with people dealing with poverty and housing crisis every week.
-Food parcels keep people going - but they don't stop landlords, and they don't fix the conditions that make life precarious in the first place.
-That's why we organise.
+Food parcels keep people going, but they do not stop landlords, and they do not fix the conditions that make life precarious in the first place.
+That is why we organise.

-These events are an invitation to learn, connect, and get involved in something collective - whether you're already active, or just starting to realise that dealing with this stuff alone isn't working.
+These events are an invitation to learn, connect, and get involved, whether you are already active or just starting to realise that dealing with this stuff alone is not working.
+Read about our approach to solidarity rather than charity and our full record of campaigns and wins.

 Who this is for